GLOBAL MARKETS-Markets mixed as tech boosts US stock futures, Europe dips | Headlines

 GLOBAL MARKETS-Markets mixed as tech boosts US stock futures, Europe dips

-MSCI's broad index of global stocks was steady, as Asian markets outside of Japan ticked higher in line with rising Wall Street futures.
+MSCI's broad index of global stocks was steady, after Asian markets outside of Japan closed higher in line with rising Wall Street futures.
 Shares in troubled San Francisco-based lender First Republic Bank hit a record low on Tuesday as it disclosed a $100 billion plunge in deposits, reviving fears over smaller U.S. banks that began with Silicon Valley Bank's collapse in March.

 U.S. and European financial conditions have tightened significantly since the Federal Reserve and European Central Bank embarked on their most aggressive interest rate-hiking cycles for decades last year to battle inflation.
 This has dented confidence towards loan-dependent sectors such as real estate, and raised questions over how global banks will deal with defaults.